Why Your Vet Practice Needs a Network Checkup

 Modern veterinary practices are no longer just clinics; they are data-driven businesses.
 From cloud-based Practice Management Systems (PMS) like RxWorks or Merlin, to digital DICOM X-ray files, your network traffic is increasing every year.

-However, we frequently see practices still relying on the standard router provided by their Internet Service Provider (ISP).
+However, we frequently see practices still relying on the standard router provided by their Internet Service Provider (ISP) (see Hardware Procurement).
 While this might work for a small home, it creates significant risks and performance bottlenecks for a busy practice.

 The Risk of Shared WiFi